7 Shaving Soap Bars For A Smooth, Sustainable Shave

 - Shave in the shower or immediately after a shower.
 You want your skin warm and clean because it will make for a smoother shave.

 - Create a thin lather, visible as a light coat covering your skin.
-You want to do this quickly so that it locks in moisture before moving onto the next step.
+You want to do this quickly so that it locks in moisture before moving to the next step.

 - Once the first coat is layered on, add a thicker layer to protect your skin and make the shaving process easier.

 - Begin to shave.
-If using a safety razor as you hopefully are, be sure to use light strokes and let the weight of the razor head do all the work.
+Be sure to use light strokes and let the weight of the razor head do all the work.
 For faces and pubic regions, shave with the grain of the hair—this way you won’t get razor burn or nicks.